 About me

-Previously, I completed my PhD in philosophy on the social role of AI advisors, where I asked whether advisory artificial intelligence (AI) systems are classified as mere tools or human-like agents.
-I provided conceptual and empirical reasons that they are something in between.
-Throughout my PhD I was a fully funded fellow of the Bavarian Research Institute for Digital Transformation (bidt).
+Previous work has focused on human-AI responsibility sharing, the social influence on perception, and intelligent sensory augmentation.
+My PhD analysed the social role of AI advisors.
+I asked whether advisory artificial intelligence (AI) systems are classified as mere tools or human-like agents, and provided conceptual and empirical reasons that they are something in between.
+Throughout my PhD, I was a fully funded Bavarian Research Institute for Digital Transformation (bidt) fellow.

 Besides philosophy, I am the co-founder of a public-facing ‘AI-workshop’ series that brings technical, ethical, and practical knowledge around AI systems to the general public.
 Before, I was the Academic Director of ThinkTech, a non-profit organization discussing the societal impact of technology.